 My 17-year-old daughter, a history buff, was disappointed that the faire was more Disney than historically accurate.

-Details: There are renaissance faires around the country, but the Bristol Renaissance Faire in Kenosha, Wisconsin, was voted the best renaissance fair in the country in 2012.
+Details: There are renaissance faires around the country, but the Bristol Renaissance Faire in Kenosha, Wisconsin, was voted the best renaissance fair in the country six years running.
 It’s open weekends only through Labor Day, rain or shine.

 Travel Faster with a Travel Rewards Credit Card